 Who is this course for

-The aim of this short course is to enable students with limited practical experience of managing a project to become familiar with the theories and practice of project management.
+The aim of this short online course is to enable students with limited practical experience of managing a project to become familiar with the theories and practice of project management.
 It is the ideal preparation for those wishing to gain the internationally recognised project management qualification - APM Project Fundamentals (PFQ).

 What does this course cover